 Brind’Amour played in 159 career Stanley Cup Playoff games, totaling 51 goals and 60 assists (111 points).
 He participated in the Stanley Cup Final three times, reaching the Final in 1997 with Philadelphia, and in 2002 and 2006 with Carolina, captaining the Hurricanes to the 2006 Stanley Cup championship.
 Acquired by the Hurricanes from the Philadelphia Flyers on Jan.
 23, 2000, Brind’Amour ranks second in career points for the Hurricanes since the team’s relocation to North Carolina, notching 473 points in 694 games played.
 He also ranks first in assists (299), second in shorthanded goals (10), third in goals (174) and third in power-play goals (60) in the team’s North Carolina history.
 Brind’Amour ranks second in franchise history (including Hartford) in assists (299), fourth in points (473) and fourth in games played (694).
 Named the Hurricanes’ captain prior to the 2005-06 season, Brind’Amour netted 31 goals and earned 39 assists (70 points) that season to lead the team to a franchise-record 52 regular-season wins.
 His league-leading 12 playoff goals during the team’s Stanley Cup run also set a franchise record.

-Rod and his wife, Amy, live in Raleigh, with their newborn son, Brooks.
-He also has a daughter, Briley (13), and two sons, Skyler (12) and Reece (11).
+Rod and his wife, Amy, live in Raleigh, with their son, Brooks.
+Rod also has a daughter, Briley (14), and two sons, Skyler (13) and Reece (12).